xmos/lib_xua/doc/rst/sw_resource.rst

 .. note::

-    The XUD library requires an 80MIPS core to function correctly (i.e. on a 500MHz part only six cores can run).
+    The XUD library requires an 85 MIPS core to function correctly (i.e. on a 600MHz part only seven cores can run).

 .. note::

-   Unlike other interfaces, since the USB PHY is internal the USB ports are a fixed set of ports and cannot be modified.
+   Unlike other interfaces, since the USB PHY is internal, the USB ports are a fixed set of ports and cannot be modified.
 See ``lib_xud`` documentation for full details.